sokolicA/personal_website_old/content/project/data-driven-cv/index.md

 The goal of this project is to have a simple, easily accessible and updatable CV!

-The data is stored in a google spreadsheet and is then imported in R and assembled in a simple, nice looking format.
+The data is stored in a Google spreadsheet and is then imported in R and assembled in a simple, nice looking format.

-The code used is forked from nstrayer/datadrivencv on GitHub and updated to fit my own needs.
+The code used is accessible [here](https://github.com/sokolicA/CV) and is forked from nstrayer/datadrivencv on GitHub and updated to fit my own needs.
 I like the idea as a whole so I might make bigger deviations from the forked code in the future...